 Let the (R)evolution Begin!

 Now is the time to revolutionize your insurance fraud analytics capabilities, enabling AI-powered triage to serve your honest customers exceptionally fast, while instantaneously flagging bad risks for further investigation, or not bringing them into the business in the first place.

-Dan Gumpright has worked in the insurance industry for ten years.
+About the author Dan Gumpright has worked in the insurance industry for over ten years.
 He has developed, managed and implemented insurance claims and policy optimization and fraud detection software for global tier 1 insurance companies and numerous insurance fraud consortiums.
-Dan currently works as Global Head of Product for FRISS.
 Dan regularly speaks and writes about insurance fraud for publications and conferences around the world.